 Ads for penis-enlargement products and procedures are everywhere.
-A plethora of pumps, pills, weights, exercises and surgeries claim to increase the length and width of your penis.
+A vast number of pumps, pills, weights, exercises and surgeries claim to increase the length and width of your penis.

 However, there's little scientific support for nonsurgical methods to enlarge the penis.
-And no reputable medical organization endorses penis surgery for purely cosmetic reasons.
+And no trusted medical organization endorses penis surgery for purely cosmetic reasons.

-Most of the techniques you see advertised are ineffective, and some can damage your penis.
+Most of the techniques you see advertised don't work.
+And some can damage your penis.
 Think twice before trying any of them.

 Penis size: What's normal, what's not?

 The fear that your penis looks too small or is too small to satisfy your partner during sex is common.
-But studies have shown that most men who think their penises are too small actually have normal-sized penises.
+But most men who think their penises are too small actually have penises that are considered typical size.

-Similarly, studies suggest that many men have an exaggerated idea of what constitutes "normal" penis size.
+Similarly, many men have an exaggerated idea of what is considered a "typical" penis size.

 The length of a non-erect penis doesn't consistently predict length when the penis is erect.
-If your penis is about 13 cm (5 inches) or longer when erect, it's of normal size.
+If your penis is about 5 inches (13 cm) or longer when erect, it's of typical size.

-A penis is considered abnormally small only if it measures less than 3 inches (about 7.5 centimeters) when erect, a condition called micropenis.
+A penis is considered small only if it measures less than 3 inches (about 7.5 centimeters) when erect.
+This is a condition called micropenis.